 Communication with the school prior to arrival

-The school’s administration office and a couple classrooms are located on the second floor of a building off the main square.
-This is where I was told to go at 9am on my first day of class.
-My classes were in a different building, about two minutes walking distance away.
+The school’s administration office and some classrooms are located in the school’s main building near the main square.
+This is where I was told to go at 9am on my first day.
+My classes ended up being in a different building, about two minutes away.
 The school provides free wifi and I was able to use a small desk before and after class.
-The classroom where I had my two hour daily private lessons was a bright and airy room in a building next to the San Fortunato church.
+The classroom where I had my two hour daily private lesson was a bright and airy room in a building next to the San Fortunato church.
 Walking up the centuries old steps each day to go to class was pretty neat!

 Arrival on the first day

 After attending group classes the previous two weeks, I chose private lessons for a couple of reasons.
 Firstly, being a smaller school (there were about a dozen students the week I attended), I was concerned I’d be grouped with people at a much different level than I was.
-Though the schools I researched said that they will make a ‘class of one’ if you’re not at a similar level to other students, I’m not sure how similar or dissimilar you need to be to be grouped or be without a group.
-Secondly, after two weeks of group classes, I liked the idea of having two hours one-on-one with a teacher to work on the things I hadn’t quite previously mastered (which I found out was a lot!).
+Though the school said they’d make a ‘class of one’ if you’re not at a similar level to other students, I wasn’t sure how dissimilar you need to be to have private lessons.
+Secondly, after two weeks of group classes, I liked the idea of having two hours one-on-one with a teacher to work on the things I wanted to focus on.

 On my first day, I was asked to go to the school a bit earlier than 9am to fill in some paper work (and to pay I suppose!).
-You can read about my first day in more detail here.
+You can read about the full week in more detail here.

-My teacher originally thought I was a beginner, but once she found out I was at an intermediate level, she quickly changed her plan for the day without a second’s hesitation.
+My teacher originally thought I was a beginner, but once she found out I was at an intermediate level, she quickly changed her plan for the day.
 She also asked me what topics I wanted to cover.
-The lessons during the week focused on these and also other topics I didn’t know I needed to learn, but definitely did (can someone say Prepositions!?).
+The lessons during the week focused on these topics and also others I didn’t know I needed to learn.
+Can someone say Prepositions!?

 Typical class structure

-With a small number of students at the school while I was there, and since I was taking private lessons, I only met the few students that went on the day trips and the cooking class.
-The students I met included two ladies from Israel, a teenager and older lady from Japan (not travelling together), a couple from Holland and a lady from South Africa.
-Both the ladies from Israel and the lady from South Africa had both attended the school previously, with the latter there for her fourth or fifth time.
+There were only a small number of students at the school while I was there.
+Since I was taking private lessons, I only met the few students that went on the day trips.
+The students I met included: two ladies from Israel, a teenager and older lady from Japan (not travelling together), a couple from Holland and a lady from South Africa.
+Both the ladies from Israel and the lady from South Africa had attended the school previously, with the latter there for her fourth or fifth time.
 While my experience was limited, the returning students provide a testament to their positive experiences with the school.

 The owner’s son picked me up at the train station and dropped me off at the apartment.
-The owner and her husband came by that evening to show me various things (locking the door, using the washing machine, turning on the gas for the stove, etc).
-They were very friendly and made me wish I was doing a homestay again!
-Though in the end, after the day trips each afternoon, it was nice to go home to a quiet apartment at the end of the day.
+The owner and her husband came by that evening to show me various things, such as locking the door, using the washing machine, turning on the gas for the stove, etc. They were very friendly and made me wish I was doing a homestay again!
+Though in the end, after the group trips each afternoon, it was nice to go home to a quiet apartment.

 The only minor issue I had was when I used the shower the first time, as there was little to no water pressure.
-The next day I spoke to someone at the school, they contacted the owners and they were there later that day to fix it.
+The next day I spoke to someone at the school, they contacted the owners and they fixed it later in the day.
 Too easy!

-Speaking with a student who attended for three weeks in September, his apartment was a ‘palazzo‘, complete with two bedrooms and a balcony.
+A student who attended for three weeks in September, told me his apartment was a ‘palazzo‘, complete with two bedrooms and a balcony.
 I think the standards of the apartments can vary quite a bit depending on how lucky you get!

-As noted above, payment is made with a bank transfer, with a deposit upfront and then final payment a month before arrival.
+As noted above, you need to make a deposit with an initial bank transfer and provide a final payment a month before you arrive.
 The full amount, including payment for the apartment rental, was made directly to the school.

-Overall my experience at the school was positive.
-As a place to learn Italian, the quality of the teaching and for the beautiful surrounding countryside, I would recommend Todi as a good choice.
-The town itself is great for relaxing, taking in the Italian lifestyle and being a stressfree environment to learn the beautiful language of Italian.
+Overall my experience at the school was positive and I would recommend it as a good choice as a place to learn Italian.
+The town, while beautiful in itself, is great for relaxing and being a stress free environment to learn.
 The number of returning students gives testament to the quality of the school.

-While I enjoyed my week a lot, as a solo traveller in my mid-30s, I don’t know if I would go back there in the near term as the town was not quite big and busy enough for me to warrant another trip.
-I found that a week long stay was a good amount of time for me, since there were enough restaurants to try and the day trips to neighbouring towns kept me busy during the day.
+As much as I enjoyed my week, as a solo traveller in my mid-30s, I think I’d go to another school next time.
+I found that a week was a good amount of time for me, since there were enough restaurants to try and the day trips to neighbouring towns kept me busy during the day.

 If you have any questions about my school experience or studying Italian in Italy in general, leave me a comment below and I’ll do my best to answer 🙂